naveau/qspacesampling2GE/README.md

 As usual it's "AS IS" and for research only !

+Please read the Tests part of this README carefully.

 ## Cite

 Please kindly cite the following relevant article when you use